 Too Much Sun

+Dracaena angustifolia likes bright light, but direct sunlight can burn the plant.
 You might notice that the leaves have started to exhibit yellow streaks or that dry patches have started to appear on the plant.

 Too Much Fluoride or Too Much Fertilizer

-If you water your Dracaena angustifolia using run-of-the-mill city water, you might end up having an issue with yellowing leaves, which may be the result of too much fluoride.
+Suppose you water your Dracaena angustifolia using run-of-the-mill city water.
+In that case, you might have an issue with yellowing leaves, which may result from too much fluoride.

 Many municipalities fluoridate their water, which is great for teeth but not always great for plants.
 Another cause of yellowing leaves is too much fertilizer.
 You don’t absolutely need to fertilize your Dracaena angustifolia.

 However, if you do want to feed your plant, make sure that the fertilizer isn’t an extra strength variety and that you only fertilize it a maximum of twice in the growing season.